 Coming back to the Q value, it is actually defined as the ratio of the central frequency and the width.
 In our previous example, Q is 100 / 50 = 2.
 A narrow boost will have a higher Q value.
 It is customary to describe wide and narrow equalization settings as “low Q” and “high Q” settings, respectively.

 These three parameters may be varied to achieve any kind of changes to the frequency response.
 The alterations may vary from broad & subtle changes to aggressive & very pronounced ones.

 Types of Equalizers

-2 Parameter EQ
+Two Parameter EQ

 Some devices provide user access to adjust only Frequency Select and Cut / Boost options and set the Q parameter internally.
 These are referred to as the Semi-parametric or Sweepable EQ.
 The spectral width of any EQ adjustment is set by design.
-Through playing, careful listening and experience, seasoned guitarists develop a sense of width for different EQ models.
+Through playing, careful listening, and experience, seasoned guitarists develop a sense of width for different EQ models.

 Single Parameter EQ

 Like program equalizers, the graphic equalizer also offers options only to cut or boost the audio frequencies.
-However, it has many sliders, with each one slider controlling a different band of the spectrum.
-This provides a very good and intuitive visualisation of the spectral modification applied to the input signal, justifying the name graphic equalizer.
+However, it has many sliders, with each slider controlling a different band of the spectrum.
+This provides a very good and intuitive visualization of the spectral modification applied to the input signal, justifying the name graphic equalizer.